SatyasaiNandigam/SatyasaiNandigam/README.md

 ## About Me 🧑🏻‍💼

-- 🙂 I am Satya, working as Software Engineer at Scketch.
+- 🙂 I am Satya, working as Software Engineer at Altumind.
 - 💻 I'm specialised in MERN Stack Development and Data Science.
 - 🎓 I'm completed my B.Tech(CSE) from Adikavi Nannaya University, Rajahmundry.
-- 🌱 I'm currently learning Power BI and Machine Learning methodologies.
+- 🌱 I'm currently working on Generative AI and Agentic AI systems creation.
-- 👯 I'm looking to collaborate on open source web development projects.
+- 👯 I'm looking to collaborate on open source web development and AI projects.

 ## Languages 🔡